 - a.
 Thirty five percent (35%) of the undistributed capital reserve shall be maintained in liquid assets. - b.
 Any Credit Union whose reserve of undistributed capital is less than eight percent (8%) of the total of its risky assets, will separate and incorporate annually to the undistributed capital, a twenty-five percent (25%) of their net income until the reserve has reached and remains in the eight percent (8%) of the assets subject to risk.
-Every Credit Union whose undistributed capital has reached and remains at eight percent (8%) of its assets subject to risk, will have the discretion to reduce to no less than five percent (5%), the contribution that it will have to incorporate the undistributed capital.
-As of June 30, 2023 and 2022, the Credit Union decided to contribute the amount of \$2,307,839 and \$1,141,855, as undistributed capital, that represent twenty-five (25%) of net income, respectively. - c.
+Every Credit Union whose undistributed capital has reached and remains at eight percent (8%) of its assets subject to risk, will have the discretion to reduce to no less than five percent (5%), the contribution that it will have to incorporate to the undistributed capital.
+As of June 30, 2024 and 2023, the Credit Union decided to contribute the amount of \$489,270 and \$2,307,839, as undistributed capital, that represent twenty-five (25%) of net income, respectively. - c.
 Must maintain in liquid funds fifteen percent (15%) of the deposits' accounts.